cockroachdb/docs/v20.2/pg-catalog.md

 ## Data exposed by `pg_catalog`

 The tables in CockroachDB's `pg_catalog` correspond to a subset of the virtual tables and views that make up the PostgreSQL system catalogs.
 Not all PostgreSQL system catalogs have a corresponding table in `pg_catalog`.
-See the table below for a detailed comparison between `pg_catalog` tables and the PostgreSQL 13 system catalogs.
+See the following table for a detailed comparison between PostgreSQL 13 system catalogs and `pg_catalog` tables.

 PostgreSQL 13 system catalog | `pg_catalog` table
 -----------------------------|--------------